SysKitTeam/docs-trace/installation-and-configuration/configure-syskit-trace.md

 Click the **Connect** button to connect SysKit Trace to your Office 365 tenant. **You need to provide the Office 365 global admin account.** This [account](../requirements/permission-requirements.md#global-administrator) will be used to configure the [tenant connection](./office-365-connection-details.md).

 Once the login process has finished you will need to provide some additional info for the connection to work.
-This is also the place where you can configure automatic snapshots.
+This is also the place where you can configure automatic snapshots and notifications.

 ### Service Settings